Berlin

 Construction:

-This co-housing project is the result of an intensive consultation and planning process with each of the future residents and resulted in highly flexible floor plans.
-The orientation of the two to three units per floor around the single stair and elevator enables this flexibility and future rearrangement.
-The wrap-around balconies provide the second egress by fire department rescue and define the architectural expression of the building.
-The depth and uninterrupted continuity of the balconies ensure that each dwelling unit can access the street facing elevation for rescue.
+This co-housing project is the result of an intensive consultation with each of the future residents and resulted in highly flexible floor plans.
+The building contains two to three homes per floor arranged around the single exit stair and elevator.
+The wrap-around balconies serve as the second means of egress by fire department ladder and define the architectural expression of the building.
+The depth and uninterrupted continuity of the balconies ensure that each dwelling unit has access to the street-facing elevation for ladder rescue.

 IBeB Baugruppe